WALKS AT ULURU – EVERYTHING YOU NEED TO KNOW

 Tip: This is a good spot to watch the sunset

 Minymaku Walk & Watiku Walk

-These two walks are the Minymaku Walk (Women’s Walk), and the Watiku Walk (Men’s Walk) both are less than 1km long and gentle strolls that allow you to learn more about the daily lives of the Anangu.
+These two walks are the Minymaku Walk (Women’s Walk), and the Watiku Walk (Men’s Walk) both are less than 1km long and a gentle stroll that allow you to learn more about the daily lives of the Anangu.

 Getting around Uluru

 By far, the best way to explore Uluru is with your own car, particularly for couples or groups.
 The other options are double the price.
 However, there are solutions if you choose not to rent a car for whatever reason.

 We shared a car with friends on our visit, but a couple of others in our group used the shuttle service to Uluru.
 This is not to be confused with the free service that operates around the resort.

 The Uluru HOHO offers either a return trip to the rock ($49), i.e. drop off and pick up from any of the stops or a one day pass that unlimited trips to Uluru ($120), so say going out for sunrise, coming back for breakfast and heading back for a walk and then later sunset at Uluru – it also includes one visit to Kuta Tjut.

 Guided tours of Uluru